jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 .. warning::

-   The extension developer API is not stable and will evolve in JupyterLab beta releases.
-The extension developer API will be stable in JupyterLab 1.0.
+   The extension developer API is not stable and will evolve in JupyterLab releases in the near future.

 JupyterLab can be extended in four ways via: